-GRED 517 - @Integrating the Arts into the Elementary Classroom (3) This course will help classroom teachers gain an increased understanding and appreciation of the value and importance of including the arts as an integral part of classroom curriculum.
+GRED 517 Integrating the Arts into the Elementary Classroom (3) This course will help classroom teachers gain an increased understanding and appreciation of the value and importance of including the arts as an integral part of classroom curriculum.
 New York State Standards for the Arts will serve as a guide as activities are developed to enhance children's cognitive, social, and emotional development.
 Participants will gain experience, familiarity, and comfort with various aspects of the arts (dance, music, theatre, and visual arts).
-Summer, Fall and Spring.
+Offered summer, fall and spring.